ToaSt: Token Channel Selection and Structured Pruning for Efficient ViT: Experiments

-These results demonstrate that ToaSt's compression transfers effectively to dense prediction tasks.
-The improvement in box mAP despite compression supports our hypothesis that Token Channel Selection removes redundant features that may introduce noise during detection, rather than removing discriminative features essential for downstream tasks.
+These results demonstrate that ToaSt's compression transfers effectively across diverse downstream tasks---object detection, semantic segmentation, and classification.
+The consistent maintenance or improvement of task performance despite significant FLOPs reduction supports our hypothesis that Token Channel Selection removes redundant features that act as noise, rather than discriminative features essential for downstream tasks.